 3. Prague Castle

-This is undoubtedly the most recognised landmark in the Czech Republic, and at a striking 66,000 square metres in size, it’s easy to see why.
+This is undoubtedly the most recognized landmark in the Czech Republic, and at a striking 66,000 square meters in size, it’s easy to see why.
 It was first constructed in 880 AD (founded by Prince Borivoj of the Premyslid Dynasty), making it one of the oldest castles around.

 4. Windsor Castle

-Although most of us recognise Windsor Castle, many do not realise that i’s one of the larges castles in the world.
+Although most of us recognize Windsor Castle, many do not realize that it’s one of the larges castles in the world.
 It’s England’s oldest castle and it still serves as a residence to the Royal Family today.
 Queen Elizabeth II is known to spend several weekends at Windsor Castle and parts of it are also open to the public.